1997 Indonesian legislative election: Election campaign

 The 27-day campaign ran from April 27 to May 23, with a quiet period of five days before polling day.

 Media coverage

-The mass media tended to favour "a particular election participant", for example Suara Karya newspaper only reported on Golkar campaign activities and did not mention the PDI or PPP campaigns at all.
+The mass media tended to favor "a particular election participant", for example Suara Karya newspaper only reported on Golkar campaign activities and did not mention the PDI or PPP campaigns at all.
 On the other hand, the daily Media Indonesia was rather more balanced, but overall, Golkar campaign speakers received far more coverage.

 In the later stages of the campaign, media coverage was dominated by reports of campaign violence.
 Suara Karya in particular reported three times as many violent incidents involving the PPP than any other paper.

 Campaign issues

 None of the election participants started the campaign by announcing or focusing on its main themes, therefore the public really had no idea what they were offering.
 The campaign was dominated by "sloganistic issues" with very little substance.
 For example, all three election participants promised to address problems such as poverty and corruption, but none actually said how to achieve this.
 In fact, Kristiadi sayd that the only difference between this campaign and the previous one in 1992 was that there was less use of Koran verses to try to attract support.